 Kerry Skarbakka (1970) was born in Duluth, Minnesota.
 His performance-based photographic work depicting existential anxieties and loss of control through the acts of falling, drowning and fighting have been exhibited internationally.
 A 2005 Creative Capital Grantee, his work is held in such collections as the Museum of Contemporary Art Chicago, The North Carolina Museum of Art, The Corcoran Gallery of Art and The Museum of Contemporary Photography in Chicago.

 Skarbakka received his BA in Studio Art (emphasis in Sculpture) from the University of Washington School of Art and his MFA in Photography from Columbia College Chicago.
 Kerry Skarbakka lives in Corvallis, Oregon with his wife and son.
-He serves as an Assistant Professor of Photography at Oregon State University and is represented by Fifty-One Fine Art Photography in Antwerp, Belgium.
+He serves as an Assistant Professor of Photography at Oregon State University.

 **Much of the work was made possible with the funding and support of the Creative Capital Foundation, the Mayors Office of Arts and Cultural Affairs for the City of Seattle, the Illinois Arts Council and CAAP (Chicago).

 All Images © Kerry Skarbakka 2017